xwp/wp-customizer-browser-history/readme.txt

 **Development of this plugin is done [on GitHub](https://github.com/xwp/wp-customizer-browser-history).
 Pull requests welcome.
 Please see [issues](https://github.com/xwp/wp-customizer-browser-history/issues) reported there before going to the [plugin forum](https://wordpress.org/support/plugin/customizer-browser-history).**

 == Changelog ==

+= 0.1.1 =

+Remove `autofocus[control]` when there is not a section expanded, such as when a widget is expanded when the sidebar section is collapsed.

 = 0.1.0 =